data-6-berkeley/su24/syllabus.md

 In some lecture notebooks, we will post optional practice problems.
 These are not required, but we recommend that you complete them.

 ### Lab
 There are (usually) two lab sections per week that follow immediately after the Tuesday and Thursday lectures.
 In lab, we’ll spend the first ~10 minutes going over some demos that are relevant to that week’s material.
 You’ll spend the remaining ~40 minutes working on the lab notebook that is available on the course website.
 Lab notebooks will give you an opportunity to apply the concepts you learn in lecture to real-world data and to practice coding in Python.
-While working on lab notebooks is required, **the notebooks themselves are not graded** — so don’t worry if you don’t finish the full notebook by the end of the lab.
+While working on lab notebooks is required, **the notebooks themselves are graded on progress** — so don’t worry if you don’t finish the full notebook by the end of the lab.
+Labs will be due one day after the lab section.

 Lab notebooks are also great opportunities to work on problems with your peers.
 The hope is that by participating and collaborating during labs, you will be able to better understand the concepts and finish your homework more quickly. **Discussing questions and approaches to problems with classmates is highly encouraged**, but please note that you must always write your own answers and code in your jupyter notebooks, both on labs and homeworks.

+### Readings

+Reading assignments will be released on Monday and due at the end of your discussion on Friday's at 12:00pm.
+The reading assignments are meant to be reflective in nature and designed to compliment the content covered each week in lecture with a focus on ethical and social issues.
+While the assignment will be due at the end of discussion the readings are expected to be completed prior to discussion every week.

 ### Discussion
 Each Friday, we will have a discussion section led by your [uGSI](https://data6.org/su24/staff/#undergraduate-student-instructors-ugsis).
 In these sections, we will discuss ethical and social issues in computing and data, such as privacy and algorithmic bias.
 To prepare for these discussions, you will be asked to complete some short prep work consisting of a few short readings.
 We will posts the readings on the course website at the beginning of the week.
 It is important to come prepared by completing the readings as we hope to have you drive our discussions.
 We encourage you to ask questions, raise new points, connect to past readings, and make connections to your own experiences.